-It is recommended that incoming kindergartners be able to count to 20; recognize numbers to 10 and write at least some of them; count 10 objects; notice and copy patterns in their world as well as create simple patterns of their own.
+It is recommended that incoming kindergartners be able to count to 20; recognize numbers to 10 and write at least some of them; count 10 objects; notice and create simple patterns.
 Kindergarten teachers are prepared to work with all children regardless of their skills and experiences when school starts.